Moviemiento

 Moviemiento - short films on the road is a travelling short film festival originating in Berlin.

 Concept

 Moviemiento is a short film festival without a permanent venue.
-Instead cities and rural areas are visited along a given route.
+Instead, cities and rural areas are visited along a given route.
 During the festival tour a documentary is produced and shown in the current program.
 Screenings are free of charge and generally take place in public space.
-Since 2008 besides film screenings the festival organizes other activities like workshops, film competitions and panel discussions.
+Since 2008, in addition to film screenings, the festival organizes other activities like workshops, film competitions and panel discussions.
 Often a festival tour has a specific subject.
 In the 2008 tour Moving Baltic Sea it was environmental protection.
 Kinomobilny in 2009 had bilateral exchange between Germany and Poland as a topic.